awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.Partitions.md

 # Partitions and Data Distribution<a name="HowItWorks.Partitions"></a>

-DynamoDB stores data in partitions\.
-A *partition* is an allocation of storage for a table, backed by solid\-state drives \(SSDs\) and automatically replicated across multiple Availability Zones within an AWS Region\.
+Amazon DynamoDB stores data in partitions\.
+A *partition* is an allocation of storage for a table, backed by solid state drives \(SSDs\) and automatically replicated across multiple Availability Zones within an AWS Region\.
 Partition management is handled entirely by DynamoDB—you never have to manage partitions yourself\.

 When you create a table, the initial status of the table is `CREATING`\.
 During this phase, DynamoDB allocates sufficient partitions to the table so that it can handle your provisioned throughput requirements\.
 You can begin writing and reading table data after the table status changes to `ACTIVE`\.